Skip to main content

 Winner: Match

-The difference is starker, of course, when you start looking at Match’s lower tiers — Bronze and Silver — but we’re ignoring them here; frankly, as we explain later, they offer virtually no value compared to free membership, so they aren’t really comparable to eHarmony Premium.
+The difference is starker when you start looking at Match’s lower tiers — Bronze and Silver — but we’re ignoring them here.
+Frankly, they offer no real enhancements over free membership, so they aren’t really comparable to eHarmony Premium (more on that later).

 Features